 In the second section of the free “Breckenridge” crochet boots pattern and video tutorial, we’re crocheting the front and back of the ankle shaft.
-Part 2 of the free pattern is below or you can purchase the printable pattern PDF in its entirety for $2.75 here.
+Part 2 of the free pattern is below or you can purchase the printable pattern PDF in its entirety here.

 This crochet boots with flip flop soles pattern is a collaboration with my friends at Lion Brand Yarn.
 This post contains affiliate links.

 Yesterday in Part 1 of the Breckenridge Crochet Boots pattern, we learned how to prep our flip flops for crocheting and how to make the base of the boot.

 Today in Part 2, it’s time to cozy-up our ankles with the front and back of the boot shaft.
 This section, particularly the front of the boot shaft, is where the video tutorial is extra helpful.
 While 95% of the ankle is worked in plain old single crochet, getting it started is so much more easily communicated in a video than by written words.